| Random Generation | Output | ||||||||

 For shorthand permutations, the underlying graph $H$ has $n!$ edges.
 Each vertex has in-degree = out-degree = 2 and thus there are $n!/2$ vertices.
 A random permutation can easily be generated by applying the Fisher-Yates shuffle.
 The following tables illustrate the minimum, maximum, and average ratios of the cover time to total edges by running the random generation algorithm for 10,000 iterations.

-For subsets represented by binary strings of length $n{-}1$ with either $k$ or $k{-}1$ ones (the last bit is redundant), the underlying graph $H$ has ${n \choose k}$ edges.
+For $k$-subsets represented by binary strings of length $n{-}1$ with either $k$ or $k{-}1$ ones (the last bit is redundant), the underlying graph $H$ has ${n \choose k}$ edges.
 Multiset permutations generalize both permutations and subsets.

 A random permutation, subset, or multiset permutation can easily be generated by applying the Fisher-Yates shuffle.
 UCs for shorthand permutations, subsets, and multiset permutations, can all be efficiently constructed.